netdata/netdata/health/REFERENCE.md

 The external script will be called for all status changes.

-## Example alarms
+## Example alerts

-Check the `health/health.d/` directory for all alarms shipped with Netdata.
+Check the `health/health.d/` directory for all alerts shipped with Netdata.

 Here are a few examples: